draveness/Typeset/README.md

 ### CocoaPods

-[CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like DKNightVersion in your projects.
+[CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Typeset in your projects.
 See the [Get Started section](https://cocoapods.org/#get_started) for more details.

 ## Podfile